elp2/advent_of_code/README.md

 # Day 21.
 Finally spent some time with np and it made things way easier.
 For Part 2 I started doing some complicated reversing logic, realized it was a dead end because some things are un-reversable, and then just did the simple brute force check.

+# Day 22.
+First part should have been easy if I had remembered that combinations does not expose both orderings a, b and b, a!